-Lake Agassiz Habitat for Humanity (LAHFH) utilizes volunteers to construct homes, work in the ReStore, help plan events and more.
-Volunteers make a difference by helping LAHFH keep construction costs low.
+Lake Agassiz Habitat for Humanity (LAHFH) utilizes volunteers (both individuals and groups) to construct homes, work in the ReStore, help plan events, serve on committees/Board of Directors, and more.
+Volunteers are vital to our mission, helping us keep prices low and providing consistent operations across our entire organization.
+Volunteering allows you to have fun and make a difference while giving you the flexibility to choose your own schedule.
+You can work as little as a couple hours/month or as much as several times/week.
 Whether you are part of a church group, a school club, a corporate organization, or just an individual looking to gain volunteer experience, we’re always looking for volunteers.

 No experience is needed to help build homes – only a desire to make a difference in our community.
 Our friendly and knowledgeable crew leaders will be there to help and answer questions every step of the way.
 So whether this is your first time lifting a hammer, or you are a construction professional, we would appreciate your help on a build site!